coding-to-music/TodoApp-supabase/README.md

 By Sharvin Shah

-# How to Build a TodoApp using ReactJS, NextJS, and Supabase
 Hello folks, welcome to this tutorial.
 Today we're going to build a production-ready Todo application with React, Next, and Supabase.

 Before we begin, you should be familiar with the basics of React.js and Next.js to get the most out of this guide.